benjymous/annotations/sandman/sandman.50.md

   **Phoenix**: A mythical bird which lives one thousand years, then dies in flame and is reborn from its own ashes.
 There are no eggs in the traditional version of the story, nor is there a phoenix in my source for the Arabian Nights.

   Sorcha <sorcha_obrien@esatclear.ie> found this the Encyclopaedia Britannica under the entry on the phoenix:

-> in ancient Egypt and in classical antiquity, a fabulous bird associated with the worship of the sun.
+  > In ancient Egypt and in classical antiquity, a fabulous bird associated with the worship of the sun.
 The Egyptian phoenix was said to be as large as an eagle, with brilliant scarlet and gold plumage and a melodious cry.
 Only one phoenix existed at any time, and it was very long-lived--no ancient authority gave it a life span of less than 500 years.
 As its end approached, the phoenix fashioned a nest of aromatic boughs and spices, set it on fire, and was consumed in the flames.
 From the pyre miraculously sprang a new phoenix, which, after embalming its father's ashes in an egg of myrrh, flew with the ashes to Heliopolis ("City of the Sun") in Egypt, where it deposited them on the altar in the temple of the Egyptian god of the sun, Re.
 A variant of the story made the dying phoenix fly to Heliopolis and immolate itself in the altar fire, from which the young phoenix then rose.

 ### Page 15